 In retrospect I thought the men’s/women’s circles very rewarding.
 I feel as a consequence that I have far greater visceral understanding, connection and movement around women’s issues.
 Yes quite a remarkable experience all in all.

 I also liked immeasurably the session on money.
 I have engaged in what I might have considered far riskier projects since this session.
 If money cannot support life, what’s the point of it????
 Love it.

 But perhaps the biggest impact on myself was the sense of shedding a skin, a way of being or behaving.
-It did at one stage leave me feeling a stranger in a foreign land without a map or a guide.
-Indeed one morning I couldn’t answer the question why get up out of bed.
-I thought I had lost the will to live.
-In transition?
-Very definitely.
-So once again I am reminded if not downright awestruck by the enormous power of NVC work.
+Once again I am reminded if not downright awestruck by the enormous power of NVC work.
 I can’t quite see how it brings about these wonderfully powerful healthy impacts on people other than to acknowledge that it does.

 COMMUNICATION FOR TRANSFORMATION, BANGALORE, JANUARY 2017

 I felt I was heard for the first time ever.
 The course has given my life an other meaning.
 I am aiming to connect to my son and family through NVC.
 Shantigarbha and Gesine made this training most enjoyable and knowledgeable.